When you’ve explored Cadiz, you might want to venture to the surroundings too. And you really should.

 Day trips from Cadiz

-The province of Cadiz is full of great towns and villages and here are some of the best day trips from Cadiz you can go on based on my experience.
+The province of Cadiz is full of great towns and villages, and here are some of the best day trips from Cadiz you can go on based on my experience.

 El Puerto de Santa Maria

-The little town has so much to do and you can spend your day in El Puerto de Santa Maria wandering around the streets.
-Make sure you visit San Marcos Castle and the Major Church Prioral.
-If you’re a wine lover, don’t miss out on a visit to Bodegas Osborne where you can taste their finest sherries and brandies as well as tour the cellars.
+If you’re a wine lover, don’t miss out on a visit to Bodegas Osborne, where you can taste their finest sherries and brandies as well as tour the cellars.

-You can also enjoy the beach at La Muralla beach or Valdelagrana beach in the summer months or on a hot winter day.
-These are some of the best beaches in Cadiz, so there’s no excuse not to go to one of the best beach towns in Southern Spain.
+You can also enjoy the beach at La Muralla Beach or Valdelagrana Beach in the summer months or on a hot winter day.
+El Puerto de Santa Maria has some of the best beaches in Cadiz, so there’s no excuse not to go to one of the best beach towns in Southern Spain.

 Jerez de la Frontera

 Andalusia’s sherry capital is only half an hour by train or car from Cadiz and should not be missed.
-There are plenty of things to do in Jerez de la Frontera other than sherry tasting too.
+There are plenty of things to do in Jerez de la Frontera, other than sherry tasting, too.

 Wander around the wonderful streets and get lost among beautiful churches.
-Explore the narrow streets and you’ll find sherry bodegas on every other corner.
-Visit the Alcazar and the great Cathedral which is one of the finest in the country.
+Explore the narrow streets, and you’ll find sherry bodegas on every other corner.
+Visit the Alcazar and the great Cathedral, which is one of the finest in the country.

 Arcos de la Frontera

 One of the most beautiful whitewashed villages in Andalucia is only 40 minutes away by car.
-Arcos de la Frontera sits dramatically on a meters vertical hilltop.
-It has an interesting historical route walking you past astounding churches, mesmerizing views, and historical buildings.
+Arcos de la Frontera sits dramatically on a vertical hilltop.

-The most prominent attraction is the Minor Basilica of Santa María de la Asunción which sits on the main square of Plaza del Cabildo.
-You also find one of the lookouts on the opposite side of the square where you get incredible views of the surrounding countryside from the top of the cliff.
+You also find one of the lookouts on the opposite side of the square, where you get incredible views of the surrounding countryside from the top of the cliff.

 Seville

-Make sure you visit Seville Cathedral, Alcazar, and Giralda.
 Have lunch anywhere in the Santa Cruz neighborhood.
-These attractions are all concentrated in the same area, thus they are easy to do in one day.
+These attractions are all concentrated in the same area, so they’re easy to do in one day.

 If you choose to have dinner in Seville before returning to Cadiz, you can combine it with a flamenco show at one of the many flamenco bars that serve dinner too.
-The best ones are situated in the neighborhood of Triana on the other side of the river.

 I highly recommend visiting Seville in winter, spring, or autumn.
-Seville is one of the hottest cities in Spain together with Cordoba in the summer and can easily reach temperatures of 50 degrees Celsius.
+Seville is one of the hottest cities in Spain, together with Cordoba, in the summer and can easily reach temperatures of 50 degrees Celsius.

 Conil de la Frontera

-The main beach is amazing and you can explore a stunning coastal cliff walk all the way to La Fontanilla Beach or you could drive to the mesmerizing Calas de Roche, which are some of the most spectacular beaches in Cadiz, nestled in little coves along the cliffside.
+The main beach is amazing, and you can explore a stunning coastal cliff walk all the way to La Fontanilla Beach, or you could drive to the mesmerizing Calas de Roche, which are some of the most spectacular beaches in Cadiz, nestled in little coves along the cliffside.

 Wander the narrow streets in Conil de la Frontera and discover old watchtowers, churches, and stunning viewpoints of the long white beaches.